microsoft/CsWin32/README.md

 * Exported method name (e.g. `CreateFile`).
 This *may* include the `A` or `W` suffix, where applicable.
 * Module name followed by `.*` to generate all methods exported from that module (e.g. `Kernel32.*`)
-* The name of a struct, enum, or interface to generate.
+* The name of a struct, enum, constant or interface to generate.

 When generating any type or member, all supporting types will also be generated.